Jonas Bronck: Site of homestead

 Bronck and Kuyter navigated up the East River to land that was within the territory of the Siwanoy and Wecquaesgeek groups of Wappinger who inhabited it at the time of colonialization.
 It is said that Bronck wrote of his new home: "The invisible hand of the Almighty Father, surely guided me to this beautiful country, a land covered with virgin forest and unlimited opportunities.
 It is a veritable paradise and needs but the industrious hand of man to make it the finest and most beautiful region in all the world."
 Kuyter chose land on the west bank on the island of Manhattan; Bronck settled on the mainland.
 Teuntje and Jonas Bronck's house was built by a promontory at the juncture of the Harlem River and the Bronx Kill across from Randalls Island and was constructed like "a miniature fort with stone walls and a tile roof".
 Bronck's farmstead consisted of approximately 274 ha, which being a religious man, he named Emaus.
 (Emmaus, according to the New Testament, is where Jesus appeared before two of his followers after his resurrection.)
-The site is in present-day Mott Haven, about 1,000 feet south of Bruckner Boulevard and 500 feet east of the Willis Avenue Bridge, on a tract (at approximately 40°48′13″N 73°55′33″W) now part of the Harlem River Intermodal Yard, though which runs the Oak Point Link.
+The site is in present-day Mott Haven, about 1,000 feet south of Bruckner Boulevard and 500 feet east of the Willis Avenue Bridge, on a tract (at approximately 40°48′13″N 73°55′33″W) now part of the Harlem River Intermodal Yard, through which runs the Oak Point Link.